HaochenZ11/CMU-VLA-Challenge/README.md

 - **Object Reference** (/2): ROS `visualization_msgs/Marker` message must be published on `/selected_object_marker`, and is scored based on its degree of overlap with the ground truth object bounding box.
 Score between 0 and 2.
 - **Instruction-Following** (/6): A series of `geometry_msgs/Pose2D` waypoints must be published on `/way_point_with_heading` to guide the vehicle.
 The score will be calculated based on the actual trajectory followed by the robot based on whether it follows the path constraints in the command and in the correct order.
 Penalties are imposed upon the score if the followed path deviates from the correct order of constraints, does not achieve the desired constraints, or passes through areas it is forbidden to go through in the command.
 Score between 0 and 6, with possibility for partial points.

 The scores from all questions across the 3 test scenes will be totaled for each team's final score.

-Teams have a choice whether to use the ground-truth semantics posted on the /object_markers topic in their final submission.
+Note: Teams have a choice whether to use the ground-truth semantics posted on the /object_markers topic in their final submission.
 Methods that do not use the published ground-truth semantics will be scored differently.

 ### Timing